whamcloud/Online-Help/docs/Errors_Troubleshooting_12_0.md

 Diagnostic collection is completed.
 Size: 16K  /var/log/diagnostics_20150623T160338_lotus-4vm15.iml.intel.com.tar.lzma

-The diagnostic report tar.lzma file can be sent to Intel(R) Manager for Lustre Support for analysis.
+The diagnostic report tar.lzma file can be sent to Manager for Lustre Support for analysis.
 ```

 You can also decompress the file and examine the results.
 To unpack and extract the files, use this command: